envoyproxy/gateway/README.md

 ## Community Meeting

 The Envoy Gateway team meets every Tuesday and Thursday.
-To better accommodate our Chinese community members who face scheduling difficulties for our weekly meeting, we have arranged a separate meeting to be held in the Chinese timezone every two weeks.
+We also have a separate meeting to be held in the Chinese timezone every two weeks to better accommodate our Chinese community members who face scheduling difficulties for the weekly meetings.
 Please refer to the meeting details for additional information.

 * [Meeting details][meeting]